-This article on principles and techniques for improving ClearCase performance, provides an overview of the principles of performance assessment and advice on how to apply them in a ClearCase environment.
+This article on principles and techniques for improving IBM ClearCase performance, provides an overview of the principles of performance assessment and advice on how to apply them in an IBM ClearCase environment.
 It presents an approach that I have found useful in diagnosing performance issues and arriving at a solution,1 and uses a case study to illustrate this approach.

 The first principle of performance analysis and monitoring